cartheur/aeon/README.md

 ## Updates

-23.03.2023: I have uploaded the compendium of the _Mindpixel_ database as I rendered it in XML-format.
+* 23.03.2023: I have uploaded the compendium of the _Mindpixel_ database as I rendered it in XML-format.
 Added documentation.
-09.08.2023: I have updated aspects of the runtime to optimize its response time.
+* 09.08.2023: I have updated aspects of the runtime to optimize its response time.
+* 28.05.2024: Putting serious effort toward a public release of this (2002 - 2024) research project.

 ## Backstory